marema31/kin/README.md

 See the `site` folder in this repository for an example of site structure.

 ### Template files
+For template, `kin` provides :
+    * `.Containers` : array of list of containers information indexed by `kin_group` label value.
+Only containers with `kin_name` label will be added to the list.
+    * `.Environments`: array of environment variables indexed by the environment variable name.

+Each entry of `.Containers` is an list of all the container informations with the same `kin_group` label.

-For template, `kin` provides a of array of structures, one by container, the attributes of the structure corresponding to the labels found on the containers with `kin_name` label.
+Container informations correspond to the labels found on the containers with `kin_name` label.
 To use a attribute, the template should only contains `{{.AttributeName}}`.

-For each `kin_group` label found, `kin` will provides a list of containers informations, Only containers with `kin_name` label will be added to the list.

  Available attributes for a container are: